agaveplatform/deployer/docs/source/Installing Agave/example-inventory-files.rst

     # The name of the core service config file to read in.
     core_config_file=sandbox

-    # Create a docker_hosts group that contains the auth, core, and db groups
+    # Create a agave group that contains the auth, core, and db groups
-    [docker_hosts:vars]
+    [agave:vars]

     # SSH user, this user should allow ssh based auth without requiring a password
     ansible_ssh_user=root